 EDUCATION: : Applied Economics, additional programmes in Applied Marketing from Aix-Marseille University and an MBA from Indiana University Bloomington (USA).
 EXPERIENCE: His career is characterised by several years of experience in the food industry.
 Since 1995, he has been heading the La Lorraine Bakery Group, where he won the "Entrepreneur of the Year" award in 2012.
 He serves as a member on several Boards, including that of Resilux, FEVIA (Belgian Food and Drink Federation) and FGBB (Belgian federation of large bakeries).
-TER BEKE: He joined the Board of Directors in 2011, where his mandate continues till 2019.
-He is also a
+TER BEKE: He joined the Board of Directors in 2011, where his man-